excalibur1234/pacui/README.md

 pacui s "^zsh"
 ```

+### Start PacUI without UI: Passing Arguments to AUR helper or Pacman
+For scripting or use with an alias, PacUI can have an "flag" argument, which gets passed directly to the AUR helper and/or Pacman.
+Examples:
+- ` pacui -r 0ad --flag="--noconfirm"`
+- ` pacui u flag --noconfirm`
+- ` pacui --FLAG --asdeps --i --bash`
+- ` pacui b --flag=--noconfirm`

 ## Useful Tips and Recommended Settings

 It is highly recommended to use an utility, which notifies the user about available updates alongside of PacUI.
 Such a lightweight utility is for example [update-notifier](https://github.com/Chrysostomus/update-notifier).

 Along with PacUI the following settings are recommended by the author: